Peace Monuments in

 A

-Date? - World Wall for Peace (WWFP), Sevier Park Community Center, 12th Avenue South, Nashville, Tennessee (USA).
+LDate? - World Wall for Peace (WWFP), Sevier Park Community Center, 12th Avenue South, Nashville, Tennessee (USA).
 One of several WWFP's sponsored by the World Wall for Peace organization in Berkeley, California (USA).
-Click here for other peace walls.
+Click here for other World Walls for Peace; nearest one is at Little Five Points, Atlanta, Georgia..

 1995 - "Friendship Globe to the Children of the World," A.K.
 Bissell Park, Oak Ridge, Tennessee (USA).
 Donated to the city by the Oak Ridge Breakfast Rotary Club (ORBRC).